-[\[Targeting, 3.2\]](#)
+[Main COI reference: [Targeting](#), 3.2]

-A large-scale amnesty and Disarmament, Demobilisation, and Reintegration (DDR) programme is in place since 2009.
-It was initially envisaged for 5 years, however it has been extended several times and in 2018 it is ongoing (although cut by 70% in 2015).
+A large-scale amnesty and Disarmament, Demobilisation, and Reintegration (DDR) programme have been in place since 2009.
+The programme was initially envisaged for 5 years, however it has been extended several times.

 In relation to the increased attacks on oil and gas installations in 2016, President Buhari announced that 'militants in the Niger Delta will be given the Boko Haram treatment if they continue with their nefarious acts'.